How to Beat the #1 Rank Score on Kaggle for Predicting Consumer Debt Default

 This challenge allowed the team to employ the best of ensemble models and algorithms (like XGBoost, Gradient Boosting, Random Forest, Restricted Boltzman Machine Neural Networks, Adaboost) and advanced stacking techniques and voting classifiers to accurately predict the probability of default.

 We are measured and ranked strictly using ROC AUC Curves.
 We also used a very disciplined Agile process to ensure that we execute critical path tasks in parallel and in small chunks.
 We fail fast and iterate fast to maximize productivity.
 Using sophisticated Bayesian Optimizers, we were able to garner the best hyperparameters settings to cut down on overall testing and cross-validation time, supercharging our process to climb the ranking and achieve the highest AUC score possible.

-With the suite of tools we utilized, the synergies and teamwork, and a process that helped boost our productivity, we not only reach the top tiers of the scoreboard, we actually smashed the #1 score and surpassed it to garner the top position in the challenge.
+With the suite of tools we utilized, the synergies and teamwork, and a process that helped boost our productivity, we not only reach the top tiers of the scoreboard, we actually smashed past the #1 score and surpassed it to garner a higher top position in the challenge.

 A SWOT analysis allows our team to organize our thoughts and focus on leveraging our greatest strengths, understand our weaknesses, take advantage of opportunities, and have awareness of any threats to our undertaking.

 SWOT allows us to put ourselves on the right track right away, and saves us from a lot of headaches later on.

 - Experience to leverage advanced stacking techniques and Agile